Full text of African American newspapers from the 19th century.

 Vast collection of documents relating to the global slave trade and subsequent abolition efforts and social justice movements.
 Documents include manuscripts, court records, maps, lists of slaves and ships' logs, books, statistics, and many types of images.

-Collection of 351 pamphlets by African Americans and others from the Library of Congress's Daniel A. P. Murray Collection, 1818-1907.
-The bulk of the material was published between 1875 and 1900 and includes public orations, organization records, personal narratives, legal documents, and literary works.
+Collection of materials relating to African American history and culture from the Library of Congress's rare book collection.
+The bulk of the materials were published between 1822 and 1909 and include public orations, organization records, personal narratives, legal documents, and literary works.
 Topics covered include segregation, voting rights, violence against African Americans, and the colonization movement.

 British government files covering the inception and implementation of apartheid by Daniel Malan, the strengthening of policies by Hendrik Verwoerd and the eventual destabilisation of the system under P. W. Botha.